shellingford-03/shellingford-03/README.md

 - 🔥 I’m currently learning software engineer at FPT University

-- 🍀 Tell me what you want, I will make it happen 👌
+- 🍀 Tell me what you want, I'll try to make it happen 👌

 - ✨ Fun fact: I'm very interested in what you want